somesh-joshi/somesh-joshi/README.md

 ### Hi there, I am somesh 👋

 - 🔭 I’m currently working on ...
 ML Technologies
 - 🌱 I’m currently learning ...
-DevOps
+DevOps and BlockChain
 - 👯 I’m looking to collaborate on ...
 DevOps or BlockChain Projects
 - 🤔 I’m looking for help with ...
 BlockChain
 - 💬 Ask me about ...
 Nodejs, Reactjs.